Front-of-House Volunteers are the museum's front-line team, they

 What are the hours and length of commitment?

-- Ideally you will be able to volunteer for one regular day per week,
+- Ideally you will be able to volunteer for at least one regular day per fortnight.

 - The museum needs to be open by 1000 and therefore, we require a